 High-speed quads whisk skiers to the summit in as little as four minutes, and a dedicated triple chairlift takes boarders to the Six O' Three Terrain Park, with 50 terrain features and a 4,000-watt sound system.
 Three other terrain parks offer different experiences.

 Trails spread over more than 230 acres of terrain, with 32 for intermediates and the rest divided between beginners and experts.
 An entire area is designated a beginner slope, so they don't have more experienced skiers whizzing past on their way to the lifts.
 The longest trail is a two-mile run.
 Nine glades and four mogul runs challenge experienced skiers.

-Mount Sunapee was acquired in 2018 by Vail, so is now a member of the Epic Pass system, in common with Crotched Mountain and several northern New Hampshire ski resorts.
+Mount Sunapee is a member of the Epic Pass system, in common with Crotched Mountain, Ragged Mountain, and several northern New Hampshire ski resorts.